oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 ### **Objectives**

-* Implement Faceted Search for Cards and Map Regions to filter and serach for the best school.
+* Implement Faceted Search for Cards and Map Regions to filter and search for the best school.
 * Build a conversational chatbot using Generative AI to ask questions about a school.
 * Generate Email using Generative AI to apply to a school.